 Pictured to the right is my dad, Kreg Palko.

-At the Air Force Academy where he played football, he was deemed “the fastest white boy alive” by some fellow athletes.
 He is an avid skier, known to launch off jumps into spread eagles and sometimes topple off small cliffs.
 He is a hiking enthusiast, and has climbed mountains and glaciers in the Torres del Paine of Patagonia.
 He has a love of surfing and collects more boards than he will ever need.
 He has ridden his bike down trails that would be scary to hike, terrifyingly bringing me along with him.
 He could be seen whizzing through the neighborhood on his longboard in his wetsuit at 6am, having just finished his weekly sunrise waterski session.

 He’s an active guy and belongs in the outdoors.
 Now, things are different.